Estimated impact on violent crime:

 We have high confidence in our estimate of the impact on violent crime.

 The estimate is based on one high-quality review of many studies.
 We did not give this topic the highest security rating because there is a lot of variation in the studies in the review.
 Some studies suggested that the impact was higher and others suggested it was lower.
 22 of 24 studies in the review found positive impacts.
 The two remaining studies found very small negative effects.

 Most of the available research was conducted in the USA.
 Only one study in the review, an evaluation of the Community Initiative to Reduce Violence (CIRV) in Glasgow, is from the UK.
 This project was modelled on the Boston Ceasefire project and the Cincinnati Initiative to Reduce Violence and aimed to address high levels of violence in a deprived area of Glasgow.
 It offered access to diversionary activities, personal development, and employment preparedness in exchange for a “no violence, no weapon” pledge.
-The evaluation suggested that violent offending was reduced by half for young people who participated in the intervention for two years, but there was no change in serious violence.
+The evaluation suggested that offensive weapons possession crimes reduced by half for young people who participated in the intervention for two years, but there was no change in serious violence.

 The YEF identified two further evaluations of focused deterrence in England and Wales:

 - A project was piloted between 2015 and 2016 in three London boroughs.
 This project identified a total of 19 groups and 321 individuals.
 The project invited 103 individuals to at least one call-in and 27 attended.
 This research provided no clear indication that the approach led to reductions in violent offending.
 The evaluators concluded that the lack of impact was due to implementation challenges and the study had not provided a clear test of the focused deterrence model.

 - The College of Policing has funded an evaluation of a project in Northamptonshire.
 The report has not been published yet but is expected in July 2021.